Translate ViewHelper <f:translate>

 Copied!

-The default language file must be saved in the extension specified in the argument, in the file Resources/Private/Language/locallang.xlf.
+The default language file must be located in Resources/Private/Language/locallang.xlf of the extension.

 Full LLL: reference key